 Day 3 Singapore

 Today we enjoy a tour of Singapore, one of Asia’s most electric cities with its astounding skyscrapers, multi-cultural population, historic architecture, stunning gardens and vibrant way of life.
 Our guided tour will include either a ride on the Singapore Flyer (a Ferris wheel taking visitors 165ft from the ground in a luxury capsule), or alternatively the Marina Bay Sands Viewing Deck, both of which provide breathtaking panoramic views of the entire city.
 We’ll continue to Merlion Park renowned for its iconic fountain, a mythical creature with the head of a lion and body of a fish.
 It symbolises the city’s start as a fishing village named Temasek - meaning sea town - to its development into the vibrant city of Singapore which was originally named Singapura - meaning lion city.
-Then, we explore the Thian Hock Temple, a grand monument belonging to the Chinese sea goddess Mazu; the beautiful National Orchard Garden, located within Singapore’s stunning Botanical Gardens; and Chinatown, where you’ll be enthralled by the distinct Chinese culture and history and mesmerising bright colours.
+Then, we explore the Thian Hock Temple, a grand monument belonging to the Chinese sea goddess Mazu; the beautiful National Orchid Garden, located within Singapore’s stunning Botanical Gardens; and Chinatown, where you’ll be enthralled by the distinct Chinese culture and history and mesmerising bright colours.